-In Marburg you will be taking classes THROUGH the Phillips Universität Marburg, but you won't actually be considered a traditional "student" there.
-You will be part of a program called the "Studienkolleg" which provides German language courses for international students who just want to improve their German or who eventually want to study at a German university.
+In Marburg you will be taking classes

+THROUGH the Phillips Universität Marburg, but

+you won't actually be considered a traditional

+"student" there.
+You will be part of a program

+called the "Studienkolleg" which provides

+German language courses for non-native

+German speakers who want to improve their

+German or who eventually want to study at a

+German university.